lcmd-epfl/rafbl/README.md

 ./feat_csd.sh
 ./feat_lit.sh
 ```
-As this process takes a long time but only has to be run once, final files can be found under `ligs/csd_pool.csv` for the CSD ligands and under `ligs/lit_pool.csv` for the literature ligands.
+This process takes a long time but only has to be run once.

+Alternatively, the final files containing all the features can be found under `ligs/csd_pool.csv` for the CSD ligands and under `ligs/lit_pool.csv` for the literature ligands.

 ### Run whole model selection pipeline:
 ```bash